developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 ## Off-line Licensing
 License Manager provides a Local License Server option, enabling organizations to employ an on-premise server to distribute licenses to devices without access to the internet.
 This option requires software installed on a company's own IP-based Linux or Windows server in advance of license distribution to devices.

-> **For more information, including hardware requirements and setup instructions, download the appropriate Local License Server Administration Guide from the [Zebra License Management support portal page](https://www.zebra.com/us/en/support-downloads/software-licensing.html)**.
+> **For more information, including hardware requirements and setup instructions, download the appropriate Local License Server Administration Guide from the [Zebra License Management support portal page](https://www.zebra.com/us/en/support-downloads/software-licensing.html)** <i class="fa fa-external-link" aria-hidden="true"></i>.

 ### BEFORE BEGINNING
-* **Install and configure Local License Server** according to the [relevant admin guide](https://www.zebra.com/us/en/support-downloads/software-licensing.html).
+* **Install and configure Local License Server** according to the [relevant admin guide](https://www.zebra.com/us/en/support-downloads/software-licensing.html) <i class="fa fa-external-link" aria-hidden="true"></i>.
 * **Acquire a `.BIN` file containing licenses** (Activation IDs) from Zebra License Server for all devices to be licensed.
 * Ensure target devices are connected to the Local Licensing Server.